JieGroup/GenAI/docs/source/alignment/index.md

 :::

-## Implementation of model alignment
+## Implementation of Model Alignment

-### Fine-tuning-based approach: Using reinforcement learning for optimization
+### Finetuning-Based Approach: Using Reinforcement Learning for Optimization

 In this approach, the objective is to align model outputs with human values by optimizing a reward function derived from human feedback.
 The core concept involves developing a reward model that predicts the value of a model's outputs based on human judgments, as previously described.
 This process of using reinforcement learning to fine-tune models according to a reward function reflective of human values is traditionally known as Reinforcement Learning from Human Feedback (RLHF).